wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-sms-messages-with-node-js-and-express-dr.md

 );
 ```

-Let's run this, and see if you get a SMS to your mobile phone.
+Let's run this, and see if you get an SMS to your mobile phone.

 `$ node index.js`